Whitespace404/Blog_Post_App/README.md

   ```
 python run.py

-    /Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages/flask_sqlalchemy/__init__.py:833: FSADeprecationWarning: SQLALCHEMY_TRACK_MODIFICATIONS adds significant overhead and will be disabled by default in the future.
-Set it to True or False to suppress this warning.
-  warnings.warn(FSADeprecationWarning(
  * Serving Flask app "flaskblog" (lazy loading)
  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.